 Luckily, with the proper tools and know-how, most people have the option to install an RV air conditioner gasket all by their lonesome.
 Doing this fairly simple repair yourself will save you money and give you that contented feeling of a job well done.
 That combination is hard to beat!
 Keep on reading below to learn more about how to install an RV air conditioner gasket.

 There is good news and bad news about knowing if your RV AC gasket needs to be replaced.

 The good news is that there will be an obvious leaking around your air conditioner to signify the need for replacement.

 The bad news?
 The leak will most likely occur in the middle of your living room or bedroom, directly below where the air conditioner is located.

 The first step to replacing and installing the RV air conditioner gasket is to have the proper tools on hand.
-There are few things more irritating than to be in the middle of a project and realize that you need to run to Lowes to pick up a random tool.
+There are few things more irritating than being in the middle of a project and realizing that you need to run to Lowes to pick up a random tool.

 It is much better to have everything you need right from the get-go.
 Here is the essential list of tools:

 - Heat gun (optional)

 - Gasket replacement kit